adrianolsk/reactnd-project-myreads/README.md

-This a implementation of the MyReads project for the React Nanodegree
+This is a implementation of the MyReads project for the React Nanodegree

 ## Running
 ```